paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-061-uniform-relocation-assistance-and-real-property-acquisition-policies-for-federal-and-federally-assisted-programs.md

 ### Statutory Notes

 #### References in Text
-Subchapter II of this chapter, referred to in par.
-(5), was in the original “title II of this Act”, meaning title II of Pub.
+Subchapter II, referred to in par.
+(5), was in the original “title II”, meaning title II of Pub.
 L. 91–646, Jan.
 2, 1971, 84 Stat.
 1895, which is classified principally to subchapter II of this chapter.
 For complete classification of title II to the Code, see Short Title note set out under [section 4601 of this title](./chapter-061-uniform-relocation-assistance-and-real-property-acquisition-policies-for-federal-and-federally-assisted-programs.md#section-4601) and Tables.

 This chapter, referred to in par.
 (9), was in the original “this Act”, meaning Pub.
 L. 91–646, Jan.
 2, 1971, 84 Stat.
 1894, known as the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4601 of this title](./chapter-061-uniform-relocation-assistance-and-real-property-acquisition-policies-for-federal-and-federally-assisted-programs.md#section-4601) and Tables.